 Any request for such a copy should be made to the Information Compliance Officer (ICO) using the appropriate form.
 There is a standard £10 fee payable for such requests.
 You also have the right to object to any aspect of the processing of your personal data by The Courtauld.
 Any such objection should be submitted in writing to the Information Compliance Officer (Details above).

 You have a responsibility to keep your personal details accurate and up to date and should notify Student and Academic Services of any changes.

-Students at the Courtauld may, during the course of their studies, have access to personal information about other individuals.
+Students at The Courtauld may, during the course of their studies, have access to personal information about other individuals.
 Students are, and have always been, expected to treat this in a responsible and professional manner.
-You have responsibilities under the Data Protection Act 1998 for any personal data relating to other people which you may access whilst at the Courtauld.
+You have responsibilities under the EU General Data Protection Regulation (GDPR) for any personal data relating to other people which you may access whilst at The Courtauld.
 This responsibility is in addition to any obligations arising from professional ethics or codes of conduct.
 Information relating to an individual’s mental or physical health or other information obtained in the expectation of a duty of confidence should be treated as confidential and generally not disclosed without the subject’s consent.

 It is an offence for students to knowingly and recklessly disclose personal data to anyone who is not entitled to receive it or to seek to obtain data to which they are not entitled.
-The Courtauld will take a serious view of any breach of the Data Protection Act 1998 by any of its members, including the consideration of disciplinary action.
+The Courtauld will take a serious view of any breach of the EU General Data Protection Regulation (GDPR) by any of its members, including the consideration of disciplinary action.